-The existence of the CMB “rest frame” is also evidence that all speeds are not just relative to each other, but that there actually are absolutely “stationary points” as this theory predicts.
+The existence of the CMB “rest frame” is also evidence that, in space-time, all speeds are not just relative to each other, but that there actually are absolutely “stationary points” as this theory predicts.
 I propose that the CMB rest frame is one and the same as the grid of “stationary points” of this theory.

 Old Energy and Hindu Cosmology